OYaagoub/OYaagoub/README.md

 Welcome to my GitHub profile! 👋 I'm actively seeking remote job opportunities in the field of web development and software engineering.
 I have a passion for coding and a diverse skill set that includes:

 - PHP
-                      - Spring (Java)
+-- Spring (Java)
+- Python
-- Python          - Django
+- Django
+- Java
-- Java            - Laravel
+- Laravel
 - HTML
 - CSS
 - Pug
 - SCSS
 - JavaScript
 - jQuery
-- Laravel
-- Django

 You can find me on various social media platforms: